 Bikers injured because of other motorists’ negligent actions can take legal action to recoup medical costs, lost wages, pain, and suffering and other damages related to the accident.
 Drivers must carry bodily injury liability insurance in Texas in amounts of at least $30,000 per injured person and $60,000 per accident.

-If you have UM/UIM coverage on your motorcycle insurance policy, you may be able to stack that coverage on-top of the other driver’s policy limits to get fully compensated for the injury.
+If you have UM/UIM coverage on your motorcycle insurance policy, talk with an attorney.
+You may stack that coverage on-top of the other driver’s policy limits to get compensated for your injury.